Here’s the cold harsh truth about employment:

 After segmenting the market, it will be easier for you to figure out which specific group or type of buyers will be the target of your marketing efforts.

 Once you’ve identified your target market, it’s time to put it under the microscope and get to know your prospective customers a little bit better.

-This is when the market research comes to the picture.
+This is when the market research comes into the picture.
 You employ tools and techniques to reach out to your target market and discover what makes them tick.

 And if the sound of “market research” intimidates you, don’t worry.
 Although big companies require an equally big budget to recruit a huge number of respondents for their market research, small entrepreneurs can also gain access to a wealth of valuable information about their target markets without breaking the bank.

-The following are the most common techniques you can use to conduct a low-cost market research:
+The following are the most common techniques you can use to conduct low-cost market research:

 1. Survey – is the old-school way of collecting data from a sample group that is assumed to be the representative of the whole.
 You can use this method to learn what people think about the products currently available in the market and how you can create a better one in terms of quality and price.